hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 1) Has anyone ever hit this error in production code?
 2) Since it returns an integer offset, we can justify it not erroring out.
 It doesn't error on `32 - #"a"`, which is a case for consistency.

-[21:46:46](#xI7uP8KXKAPJzU3TZJ0OMAkLyfA5AwUNc8-TlVDAyn4) <hiiamboris (NOT THIS ONE)>: do we have "production code" in Red? Ì†ΩÌ∏â
+[21:46:46](#xI7uP8KXKAPJzU3TZJ0OMAkLyfA5AwUNc8-TlVDAyn4) <hiiamboris (NOT THIS ONE)>: do we have "production code" in Red? üòâ

 [21:47:17](#z3jA2uLy6Srfs19KJj3HKix_FMypgw2sSKxxBieWe-U) <hiiamboris (NOT THIS ONE)>: that was not a made up example if that's what you mean